Herbert Wertheim

 Herbert A. Wertheim (born May 23, 1939) is an American optometrist, inventor, billionaire businessman, and philanthropist.
 He is the founder and president of Brain Power Incorporated (BPI).

+Wertheim developed ultraviolet (UV) light-absorbing dyes for plastic ophthalmic lenses during the late 1960s.
+His work contributed to the widespread adoption of UV-protective eyeglass lenses and led to the founding of Brain Power Incorporated in 1970.

-He has been chairman of the Dr. Herbert and Nicole Wertheim Family Foundation since 1977.
+He and his then wife co-founded the Dr. Herbert and Nicole Wertheim Family Foundation in 1977.
 Wertheim serves as the Founding Chairman of the FIU Herbert Wertheim College of Medicine, as advisor to The Nicole Wertheim College of Nursing and Health Sciences at Florida International University, and as honorary chairman of The Herbert Wertheim College of Engineering at the University of Florida.